Healthy Homes Assessment Kingsley-Chatham

 Kingsley-Chatham Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory in all Kingsley-Chatham and New Zealand rental houses where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is a requirement to all Kingsley-Chatham and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records that prove compliance with the Healthy Homes Standards that apply or will apply to an apartment rental.
+• Property managers and landlords have to keep records that demonstrate the compliance with the Healthy Homes Standard that apply or will apply throughout the tenancy period of the rental property.

 From July 1st 2021

-• Private landlords and property managers are required to make sure their rental properties comply with the Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.
+• Private landlords and property managers must ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a renewal, new or a change in Tenancy.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.
+• All the boarding households (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes